 Broomfield United Methodist Church

-The mission of Broomfield United Methodist Church is to be a Christ-centered, loving congregation that encourages and equips people to follow Jesus Christ as his disciples through the essentials of Holy Scripture, regular worship, the fellowship of small groups, outreach to the world, and the shared ministry of laity and pastors.
-We worship God, grow with God, and share God with others.
+The mission of Broomfield United Methodist Church is to be a Christ-centered, loving congregation that encourages and equips people to follow Jesus Christ as His disciples through the essentials of Holy Scripture, regular worship, the fellowship of small groups, outreach to the world and the shared ministry of laity and pastors.

 We believe that the Bible tells the true story of God’s love for God’s creation and gift of salvation shown through the birth, life, death and resurrection of Jesus Christ, and that it serves to guide our lives as Christians and as a faith community.
 The Bible is God’s Word and reveals God’s will for salvation.
 It is the clear and accessible authority for faith and practice of the Christian life.
 We worship God with the wisdom and daily application of the Bible as the foundation of our faith.
 Through the teaching of God’s Word, we are equipped with the knowledge and understanding of the Scriptures in order to strengthen and mature our walk with Christ.
 A biblically based church is called to be a loving, nurturing community that provides an environment for Christian growth and maturity.